 A dietary manager certificate and work experience can qualify you for a number of positions.
 A dietary manager credential, such as the certificate or associate degree, allows you to work in the field while pursuing an advanced degree.
 Some positions in dietary management, such as a director of nutrition at a hospital or government agency, require a bachelor’s or master’s degree, and the dietary manager certificate can serve as the first step toward a bachelor’s degree in dietetics or nutrition.
 Credit hours from the dietary manager certificate can be applied to the associate degree for a nutrition and dietetics technician major.

-The Stark State College Dietary Management Program is accredited by the Association of Nutrition and Foodservice Professionals (ANFP), 406 Surrey Woods Drive, St. Charles, IL 60174.
-Their phone is 800-323-1908 and can be found at www.ANFPonline.org.
+Stark State’s dietary management program is approved by the Association of Nutrition and Foodservice Professionals (ANFP), 406 Surrey Woods Drive, St. Charles, IL 60174, 800-323-1908, ANFPonline.org.

 - Demonstrate entry level comprehension, perform data collection, and apply classroom knowledge in a practical manner in content related to nutrition and medical nutrition therapy.

 - Demonstrate entry level comprehension, perform data collection, and apply classroom knowledge in a practical manner in content related to food service operations and management.